eliiks/BounceRush/README.md

 A player wins when there are no discs left on their own side!

 ## Features
-Draggable and pushable disc with mouse interaction
++ Draggable and pushable disc with mouse interaction.
-Red arrow displayed under a disc to help player target a direction.
++ Red arrow displayed under a disc to help the player target a direction.
-Sliding discs (with physic engine of Unity)
++ Sliding discs using Unity's physics engine.
-Simple bot (push random discs always in the same direction every 3 secondes) UI displaying the result of the game ("WINNER" for winner side, "LOSER" for loser side) UI menu to choose between playing a game or reading the rules.
++ Simple bot that pushes random discs in the same direction every 3 seconds.
++ UI displaying the game result ("WINNER" for the winning side, "LOSER" for the losing side).
++ UI menu to choose between playing a game or reading the rules.

 ## Next evolutions coming soon
-Self-hosted online games to play with a friend (using Photon) Better AI bot for playing solo with more challenges.
++ Self-hosted online games to play with a friend (using Photon)
++ Better AI bot for playing solo with more challenges.
-Better physics for discs.
++ Better physics for discs.